UtkarshBhardwaj007/dotcodeschool-rust-state-machine/README.md

 ### 11.4 Using Named And Generic Types and making them configurable:
 * We use named types to clearly define what a type represents.
 We make these named types generic so that we can use them with different types.
 * We implement a `Config` trait with associated types.
 Then we can use a single generic parameter `T` in our structs and have a trait bound of `Config` on `T`.
-This way, we can access datatypes from `T` like `T::AccountId` and `T::Balance` in our structs.
+This way, we can access data types from `T` like `T::AccountId` and `T::Balance` in our structs.
-* We can also use **Trait Inheritance** to keep the repeatition to a minimum like - `pub trait Config: crate::system::Config {}`.
+* We can also use **Trait Inheritance** to keep the repetition to a minimum like - `pub trait Config: crate::system::Config {}`.
 However, we need to be aware of any **Tight Coupling**.
 In fact, with Substrate, all pallets are tightly coupled to the System Pallet, because the System Pallet provides all the meta-types for your blockchain system.

 ### 11.5 Support Pallet
 * The `support` module parallels something similar to the `frame_support` crate that you would find in the `Polkadot SDK`.
 The reason the `frame_support` crate exists, is to allow multiple other crates use common types and trait, while avoiding cyclic dependencies, which is not allowed in Rust.